 MER is charged whether or not a fund performs well, and the return earned on your portfolio is reported net of the MER.

 In general, MER fees will go to pay investment managers, legal and other professional fees, administrative fees, marketing costs, trailing commissions, taxes, etc. If you’re interested in how the MER is calculated, it is:

 MER = Annual Fees + Annual Expenses / Net Assets

 These are commissions you pay to investment dealers when you buy or sell a fund from them.
 These sales loads come in different forms:

 a.
 Front-end Load (Initial Sales Charge)

-An initial sales charge may be charged by the investment firm selling you the fund.
-The cost can be up to 5% of your initial investment and the money goes to the advisor’s firm.
+The investment firm selling you the fund may charge an initial sales charge.
+The cost can be up to 5% of your initial investment, and the money goes to the financial advisor’s firm.
 The fee charged may be negotiable.

 For example, on a $10,000 initial investment, if you are paying a front-end load of 2%, then $9,800 is invested in the fund, while $200 is paid to the advisor’s firm.
 Front-end loads are now less common due to the increasing competitiveness of the investment landscape.